The Theatrics of Teamwork

 Yes, And – the art of building off of each other

-Pan Left – actors are given them to guide them through this interactive game of changing channels quickly
+Pan Left – actors are given directions to guide them through this interactive game of changing channels quickly

 Powerpoint Karaoke – actors are asked to present on slides they have never seen before, giving a full presentation with a partner